Meeting and surpassing all audience expectations every day.

 Some because they believed that he was a new kind of politician we'd never seen before.

-Some because they believed he was this great unifier and was going to get rid of all the strife and the arguing and the bipartisanship, and the countries around the world were going to love us and the terrorists would stop terrorizing us.
+Some because they believed he was this great unifier and was going to get rid of all the strife and the arguing and the bipartisanship and the countries around the world were going to love us and the terrorists would stop terrorizing us.

-But they those that voted for him on those beliefs were not at all concerned about his race.
+Some believed that, but those that voted for him on those beliefs were not at all concerned about his race.

-Maybe if you lose the first time, maybe you're the first black presidential candidate and you lose, maybe you go out, yeah.
+Maybe if you lose the first time, maybe you're the first black presidential candidate and you lose, maybe you go out, yeah, well, the country probably not ready for a black president.

 That's cheap.

-That's cheap, and it's beneath the dignity, I think.
+That's cheap, and it's beneath the dignity, I think, of the office and whoever occupies it.

 Your guiding light and bulwark.